shanesmith/Kohana-Tableau/Readme.md

 Tableau Kohana Module
 =====================

-*Tableau (pronounced Tabloh) is a Kohana 3.1 module for quick html table creation from data arrays.*
+*Tableau (pronounced Tabloh) is a Kohana 3.x (and maybe under?) module for quick html table creation from data arrays.*

 Simple Example